gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Issues discovered

 - Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
-- Issue: CUnit source sets and binaries are not associated with any component.
+- Issue: CUnit source sets and binaries are associated with TestSuite component, which is not in ProjectComponentContainer.
-- Issue: CUnit test suite has additional `c` source set defined.
-- Issue: CUnit test executable launcher has additional `c` source directory defined.
 - Issue: DefaultProjectClassDirectoryBinary.buildable is always false.

 ### Story: User views component model as HTML report